 As the industry looks to deploy small cell facilities in more and more places, carriers and tower developers face inconsistent municipal regulations and ordinances throughout New York.
 For example, the costs and fees charged for access to public rights of way and attachments to municipally-owed poles can be \$1500 annually and higher per location.
 Charges in states outside of New York are significantly less (\$0-50).
-The wireless industry must navigate a complicated and inconsistent patchwork of municipal regulations and ordinances for the over 1500 jurisdictions in the state.
 Procedures can range from something as simple as obtaining a permit from the municipal highway superintendent to complex proceedings involving public hearings before city councils, town boards and village boards of trustees.